Skip to content

 The Terra Foundation supports projects that engage the visual arts of the United States and Indigenous arts of North America, while questioning and broadening understandings of American art and transforming how its stories are told.

-We encourage projects that:
+We seek projects that:

 • engage artists, scholars, and communities who present a plurality of perspectives and methods, including intercultural and interdisciplinary approaches